nhsconnect/Demographic-Event-Messages-CareConnect/pages/explore/explore_pds_person_death.md

 <img src="images/explore/pds_death_bundle.png">

-The `extension(deathNotificationStatus)` and `deceased` elements within the patient resource are the main indicators of the patients death status.
+The `extension(deathNotificationStatus)` and `deceasedDateTime` elements within the patient resource are the main indicators of the patients death status.

 ## PDS Death Event Message Types ##